PieterjanRobbe/GaussianRandomFields.jl/README.md

 ## Key Features

 * Generation of stationary (isotropic and anisotropic) and separable non-stationary covariance functions.
-* We provide most standard covariance functions such as Gaussian, Exponential and Mat&eacute;rn.
-Adding a custom covariance function is very easy.
+* We provide most standard covariance functions such as Gaussian, Exponential and Mat&eacute;rn covariances.
+Adding a user-defined covariance function is very easy.
-* Implementation of most common methods to generate Gaussian random fields: Cholesky factorization, Karhunen-Lo&egrave;ve expansion, circulant embedding.
+* Implementation of most common methods to generate Gaussian random fields: Cholesky factorization, Karhunen-Lo&egrave;ve expansion and circulant embedding.
 * Easy generation of Gaussian random fields defined on a Finite Element mesh.
 * Versatile plotting features for easy visualisation of Gaussian random fields.